fahdarhalai/Spring-Web-Scraping-for-Jumia/README.md

-Spring Web Scraping for Jumia
+# Spring Web Scraping with jsoup for Jumia.ma
+Web scraping with jsoup and Spring MVC.